-I had an oversupply with all three of my kids.
+I have had an oversupply with all three of my kids.
 The first time around as a new mom, I had no idea it was not normal to produce as much as I was.
 Not only that, but my son had latch issues so I exclusively pumped anyways.
-I simply froze the extra milk and stored it with the intention of weaning early and using up my stash to supplement.
+I simply froze the extra milk and stored it in my deep freezer with the intention of weaning early and using up my stash to supplement.

 Now onto the downsides of having an oversupply…

 1. I’ve had mastitis multiple times.
-Once I had it so bad I needed IV treatment in the hospital for three days.
+Once I had it so bad I needed IV treatment in the hospital for three days straight – less than 1 week postpartum.
 Another time I had it chronically for six weeks.
 I simply could not keep up with the demand and empty fast enough.
 That blows!

 2. I get clogged ducts, hard lumps, pain and leak quite often.